July 26, 2011

 The changes also moved the company from being a project lead organization to a product lead organization and changed from a “push” down approach to an approach where everyone has a voice as the product is developed.
 The “push” has changed to allow teams to “pull” out what needs to be done, according to the company.
 This empowers employees and offers a more grassroots feel which has lead to excitement around the organization, creating a positive momentum.
 Today, Cars.com has not changed the technology they are developing but has changed the way they develop new and innovate products.

 To support and promote their transition to an agile development environment, Cars.com is kicking off a speaker series in August with notable guest speakers.
 The speaker series shows Cars.com’s continued commitment to the Chicago technology community as they look to offer compelling discussions for developers, designers and technology enthusiast to attend.
-Read more about their first speakers series event and attend on August 4th.

 What: Cars.com Speakers Series with Marty Abbott